Community colleges in the United States: Governance

 Shared governance is the set of practices under which college faculty and staff participates in significant decisions concerning the operation of their institutions.
-Colleges are very special types of institutions with a unique mission—the creation and dissemination of ideas.
+Colleges are institutions with a mission—the creation and dissemination of ideas.
 At the heart of shared governance is the belief that decision-making should be largely independent of short-term managerial and political considerations.
 Faculty and professional staff are in the best position to shape and implement curriculum and research policy, to select academic colleagues and judge their work; and The perspective of all front-line personnel is invaluable in making sound decisions about allocating resources, setting goals, choosing top officers and guiding student life.